 Similarity measures are fundamental tools for identifying relationships within or across patent portfolios.
 Many bibliometric indicators are used to determine similarity measures; for example, bibliographic coupling, citation and co-citation, and co-word distribution.
 This paper aims to construct a hybrid similarity measure method based on multiple indicators to analyze patent portfolios.
 Two models are proposed: categorical similarity and semantic similarity.
 The categorical similarity model emphasizes international patent classifications (IPCs), while the semantic similarity model emphasizes textual elements.
 We introduce fuzzy set routines to translate the rough technical (sub-) categories of IPCs into defined numeric values, and we calculate the categorical similarities between patent portfolios using membership grade vectors.
 In parallel, we identify and highlight core terms in a 3-level tree structure and compute the semantic similarities by comparing the tree-based structures.
 A weighting model is designed to consider: 1) the bias that exists between the categorical and semantic similarities, and 2) the weighting or integrating strategy for a hybrid method.
 A case study to measure the technological similarities between selected firms in China’s medical device industry is used to demonstrate the reliability our method, and the results indicate the practical meaning of our method in a broad range of informetric applications.

-Zhang, Y, Zhang, G, Chen, H, Porter, AL, Zhu, D & Lu, J 2016, 'Topic analysis and forecasting for science, technology and innovation: Methodology with a case study focusing on big data research', Technological Forecasting and Social Change, vol. 105, pp. 179-191.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Zhang, G, Chen, H, Porter, AL, Zhu, D & Lu, J 2016, 'Topic analysis and forecasting for science, technology and innovation: Methodology with a case study focusing on big data research', Technological Forecasting and Social Change, vol. 105, pp. 179-191.View/Download from: Publisher's site

 The number and extent of current Science, Technology & Innovation topics are changing all the time, and their induced accumulative innovation, or even disruptive revolution, will heavily influence the whole of society in the near future.
 By addressing and predicting these changes, this paper proposes an analytic method to (1) cluster associated terms and phrases to constitute meaningful technological topics and their interactions, and (2) identify changing topical emphases.
 Our results are carried forward to present mechanisms that forecast prospective developments using Technology Roadmapping, combining qualitative and quantitative methodologies.
 An empirical case study of Awards data from the United States National Science Foundation, Division of Computer and Communication Foundation, is performed to demonstrate the proposed method.
 The resulting knowledge may hold interest for R&D management and science policy in practice.

-Huang, L, Zhang, Y, Guo, Y, Zhu, D & Porter, AL 2014, 'Four dimensional Science and Technology planning: A new approach based on bibliometrics and technology roadmapping', TECHNOLOGICAL FORECASTING AND SOCIAL CHANGE, vol. 81, pp. 39-48.View/Download from: UTS OPUS or Publisher's site
+Huang, L, Zhang, Y, Guo, Y, Zhu, D & Porter, AL 2014, 'Four dimensional Science and Technology planning: A new approach based on bibliometrics and technology roadmapping', TECHNOLOGICAL FORECASTING AND SOCIAL CHANGE, vol. 81, pp. 39-48.View/Download from: Publisher's site

-Zhang, Y, Porter, AL, Hu, Z, Guo, Y & Newman, NC 2014, '"Term clumping" for technical intelligence: A case study on dye-sensitized solar cells', TECHNOLOGICAL FORECASTING AND SOCIAL CHANGE, vol. 85, pp. 26-39.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Porter, AL, Hu, Z, Guo, Y & Newman, NC 2014, '"Term clumping" for technical intelligence: A case study on dye-sensitized solar cells', TECHNOLOGICAL FORECASTING AND SOCIAL CHANGE, vol. 85, pp. 26-39.View/Download from: Publisher's site

-Zhang, Y, Zhou, X, Porter, AL & Gomila, JMV 2014, 'How to combine term clumping and technology roadmapping for newly emerging science & technology competitive intelligence: "problem & solution'' pattern based semantic TRIZ tool and case study', SCIENTOMETRICS, vol. 101, no. 2, pp. 1375-1389.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Zhou, X, Porter, AL & Gomila, JMV 2014, 'How to combine term clumping and technology roadmapping for newly emerging science & technology competitive intelligence: "problem & solution'' pattern based semantic TRIZ tool and case study', SCIENTOMETRICS, vol. 101, no. 2, pp. 1375-1389.View/Download from: Publisher's site

-Zhang, Y, Zhou, X, Porter, AL, Vicente Gomila, JM & Yan, A 2014, 'Triple Helix innovation in China's dye-sensitized solar cell industry: hybrid methods with semantic TRIZ and technology roadmapping', SCIENTOMETRICS, vol. 99, no. 1, pp. 55-75.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Zhou, X, Porter, AL, Vicente Gomila, JM & Yan, A 2014, 'Triple Helix innovation in China's dye-sensitized solar cell industry: hybrid methods with semantic TRIZ and technology roadmapping', SCIENTOMETRICS, vol. 99, no. 1, pp. 55-75.View/Download from: Publisher's site

-Chen, H, Zhang, Y & Zhu, D 2016, 'Identifying Technological Topic Changes in Patent Claims Using Topic Modeling' in Daim, T, Porter, A, Chiavetta, D & Saritas, O (eds), Anticipating Future Innovation Pathways through Large Data Analytics, Springer, Switzerland, pp. 187-209.View/Download from: UTS OPUS or Publisher's site
+Chen, H, Zhang, Y & Zhu, D 2016, 'Identifying Technological Topic Changes in Patent Claims Using Topic Modeling' in Daim, T, Porter, A, Chiavetta, D & Saritas, O (eds), Anticipating Future Innovation Pathways through Large Data Analytics, Springer, Switzerland, pp. 187-209.View/Download from: Publisher's site

 Technology plays an increasingly important role in today’s enterprise competition.
 Technology mergers and acquisitions (Tech M&A), as an effective way to acquire the external technology resources rapidly, have attracted attention from researchers for their potential realization of value through synergy.
 A big challenge is how to identify appropriate targets to support the effective technology integration.
 In this study, we developed a model of target selection of Tech M&A from the perspective of technology relatedness and R&D capability.
 We present results for the Tech M&A case in China’s cloud computing industry

-Zhang, Y, Chen, H & Zhu, D 2016, 'Semi-automatic Technology Roadmapping Composing Method for Multiple Science, Technology, and Innovation Data Incorporation' in Daim, T, Porter, A, Chiavetta, D & Saritas, O (eds), Anticipating Future Innovation Pathways through Large Data Analytics, Springer, Switzerland, pp. 211-227.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Chen, H & Zhu, D 2016, 'Semi-automatic Technology Roadmapping Composing Method for Multiple Science, Technology, and Innovation Data Incorporation' in Daim, T, Porter, A, Chiavetta, D & Saritas, O (eds), Anticipating Future Innovation Pathways through Large Data Analytics, Springer, Switzerland, pp. 211-227.View/Download from: Publisher's site

 Zhou, X, Porter, AL, Robinson, DKR, Zhang, Y & Guo, Y 2014, 'Nano-Enabled Drug Delivery: Subsystems, Hot Topics and Future Innovation Pathways' in Nanotechnology: Recent Trends, Emerging Issues and Future Directions, pp. 25-44.